 Spitfire Audio Albion V

 Spitfire Audio’s latest offering features a huge array of sampled instruments designed around being as quiet as possible.
-The icy tundra is indeed the image that goes through your mind as you play through some of the presets.
+The icy tundra is indeed the mental image that goes through your mind as you play through some of the presets.

+Albion V Tundra separates itself from the other titles in the ‘Albion’ line.
 You’ll not find huge walls of sound, blockbuster action sequences or blaring horn sections.
 Albion V is about the still, quiet air that hangs between notes.
 Branded as ‘At the edge of silence’, the marketing folk have really nailed that catchphrase this time.

-The main difference is the dynamic range is pulled right back to bare minimum, often with patches taking 15-20 seconds to develop.
+The main difference is the dynamic range is pulled right back to the bare minimum, often with patches taking 15-20 seconds to develop.
 It’s airily strange, somewhat unsettling at times.
 The mod wheel controls this dynamic level and is adjustable from medium quiet (mp) level down to almost silence.
-There are 133 multi-dynamic articulations throughout the brass, woodwind and string sections meaning you also have incredible control over the dynamic output of the orchestral elements.
+There are 133 multi-dynamic articulations throughout the brass, woodwind and string sections meaning you also have incredible control over the dynamic output of the orchestra elements.
 With Albion V less really is more.
 You need to stay in the quieter zone to really hear the full potential of the samples, the way they develop over time and interact with other layered sounds.

 Albion comes bundled with 5 main sections, the full Albion V Orchestra (strings, brass and woodwinds) mentioned above, Brunel Loops, Vral Grid Evo, Darwin Percussion and Stephenson’s Steam Band.
 The orchestral presets are the main focus and probably where you’ll start experimenting, but the others bring incredible flexibility if layered with one another.
 Creating fabulous landscapes is easy and the results are usually jaw-dropping.